Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>

-all the CDS, NODE, nvm, npm all are pre installed in BAS thats the advantage in BAS
+all the CDS, NODE, nvm, npm all are pre installed in BAS that's the advantage in BAS

 </br>
 </br>